-Page 2 of 3 - “We’re trying to accommodate movement of through traffic in the safest way possible,” began Lutz.
+“We’re trying to accommodate movement of through traffic in the safest way possible,” began Lutz.
 “You do this by eliminating as many potential hazards as possible.
 Through the process, however, you’re going to impact those living along this roadway.
 Fortunately most of the driveways on Butler Road are residential driveways and not entrances to commercial businesses.”

 Not all commissioners agreed with the immediate need for the raised median.